couchbaselabs/docs-ng/content/couchbase-manual-2.0/administration-tasks.markdown

 ### Changing XDCR Settings

-Besides Couchbase Web Console, you can use several Couchbase REST-API endpoints to modify XDCRsettings.
+Besides Couchbase Web Console, you can use several Couchbase REST API endpoints to modify XDCRsettings.
 Some of these settings are references used in XDCR and some of these settings will change XDCR behavior or performance: